haizelabs/dspy-redteam/README.md

 <em>Table 1: ASR with raw harmful inputs, un-optimized architecture, and architecture post DSPy compilation.</em>
 </div>

 With *no specific prompt engineering*, we are able to achieve an Attack Success Rate of 44%, 4x over the baseline.
-This is by no means the SOTA, but considering how we essentailly spent no effort designing the architecture and prompts, and considering how we just used an off-the-shelf optimizer with almost no hyperparameter tuning (except to fit computer constraints), we think it is pretty exciting that we can achieve this result!
+This is by no means the SOTA, but considering how we essentially spent no effort designing the architecture and prompts, and considering how we just used an off-the-shelf optimizer with almost no hyperparameter tuning (except to fit compute constraints), we think it is pretty exciting that we can achieve this result!

 Full exposition on the [Haize Labs blog](https://blog.haizelabs.com/posts/dspy/).